-This stands for, Specific Adaptation to Imposed Demand.
-The SAID principle asserts that the human body adapts specifically to imposed demands.
-In other words, by giving certain stressors on the human system, whether biomechanical or neurological or even psychological the system will adapt.
+This key principle is the SAID principle which stands for Specific Adaptation to Imposed Demand and states that the human body will adapt specifically to a demand placed on it.
+In other words, by exposing certain stress on to a human, whether biomechanical or psychological the human will adapt to them.

 As always thanks for reading